Optimizing an online booking process

 Client: Venku

-Duration: January - May 2022 | 4 months
+Duration: January - May 2022 (4 months)

 Location: USA

-Role: Behavioral scientist, client liaison
+Role: UX researcher and client liaison

 Team: 4 behavioral scientists